glener10/rotating-pairs-front/documentation/useCases.md

 - Implementing donate with paypal or pix.
 - Make the project internacional, so many languages.
 - Log of records of clicks on generate Combinations (how many entries, how many sprints, how many combinations, dth, localRequisition).
+- Implementing the 'i' explaning how site works and what is Pair Programming and Rotating Pairs

 - Combinations don't know [21,22] and Méthod to populate JSonCombinations